Big Tech Signs White House Data Center Pledge With Good Optics and Little Substance

 To read the full content, please visit the original article.

-Read original articleSeveral major tech companies, including Microsoft, Meta, OpenAI, Google/Alphabet, Oracle, and Amazon, signed a nonbinding pledge at the White House under the Trump administration, aiming to assure that the costs of data centers will not be passed on to consumers through higher utility bills.
-This move comes amid bipartisan concerns about the rising electricity costs linked to data center expansion, especially as the administration pushes forward on AI initiatives.
-President Trump emphasized that tech companies should provide for their own power needs, even suggesting they build their own power plants to prevent electricity price hikes for local communities.
+Read original articleSeveral major tech companies, including Microsoft, Meta, OpenAI, Google, Oracle, and Amazon, signed a nonbinding pledge at a White House event under the Trump administration, aimed at ensuring that the costs of data centers do not increase consumers’ utility bills.
+President Trump framed the pledge as a response to bipartisan concerns about rising electricity costs linked to data center expansion, emphasizing that tech companies should meet their own power needs, potentially by building their own power plants.
+The pledge aligns with ongoing initiatives by these companies to invest in renewable energy sources and collaborate with utilities, but it largely reiterates existing commitments rather than introducing new measures.

 Tags